 Nondiscrimination in District Programs and Activities

-The Board of Education is committed to providing equal opportunity for all individuals in district programs and activities.
-District programs, activities, and practices shall be free from unlawful discrimination, including discrimination against an individual or group based on race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, religion, marital status, pregnancy, parental status, reproductive health decision making, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, veteran or military status, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
+District programs, activities, and practices shall be free from unlawful discrimination against an individual or group based on one, or a combination of two or more, protected characteristics, which include, but may not be limited to or ethnicity, color, ancestry, nationality, national origin, immigration status, ethnic group identification, age, religion, religious creed, genetic information, pregnancy, false pregnancy, childbirth, termination of pregnancy/related conditions or recovery, parental, marital, and family status, reproductive health decision making, breastfeeding or related medical conditions, disability, medical condition, sex, sexual orientation, sex stereotypes, gender, gender identity, gender expression, veteran or military status, a perception of one or more of such characteristics, or association with a person or group with one or more of these actual or perceived characteristics.

 District programs and activities shall be free of any discriminatory use, selection, or rejection of textbooks, instructional materials, library books, or similar educational resources.